Updated April 2026

 Visas In most cases not required in advance.
 South Africa is an exception.
 Entry lasts 90 days.

-The border with Algeria has been closed since 1996 and although Morocco may wish otherwise, it’s unlikely to re-open.
+The border with Algeria has been closed since 1994 and although Morocco may wish otherwise, it’s unlikely to re-open.
 If it ever does, it will probably be limited to locals and not foreign tourists (as with many other Saharan borders).

 Mountain and Desert pistes

-Over 10,000-km and 65 routes: it’s all in the full-colour edition of Morocco Overland.
+Over 20,000-km and 78 routes: it’s all in the full-colour 2025 edition of Morocco Overland or on the TMT page.

 The N1 Atlantic Highway passes Laayoune and Dakhla on the way to the Mauritanian border north of Nouadhibou.
-There is a temptation to shoot through, especially if you’re heading for West Africa, but slow down, look around, and you’ll find a few places to explore.
+There is a temptation to shoot through, especially if you’re heading for West Africa, but slow down, look around, and you’ll find a few places to explore

 From Morocco to Mauritania